Nick Proschwitz: Hull City

 On 19 July 2012, he signed for Hull City on a three-year contract for a fee of €3.3 million (£2.6 million).
 His debut came when Hull defeated Rotherham United on penalties after a 1–1 draw in a League Cup first round tie on 11 August.
 Proschwitz scored one of the penalties to help ensure Hull City booked their place in the next round of the League Cup.
 He made his league debut a week later, in the Championship opener at home to Brighton which resulted in a 1–0 win.
 His first goals for the club came in a 2–1 victory against Ipswich Town on 20 October 2012, in which he scored twice after coming on as a late substitute.

 On 5 January 2013, Nick kept his side in the FA Cup in the 3rd Round tie against Leyton Orient with a 90th-minute equaliser, a goal that would become a contender for the club's goal of the season competition.

 On 4 May 2013, in the final match of season that would see Hull promoted to the Premier League, Proschwitz scored a vital 58th-minute equaliser against Cardiff City.
 The goal was his 3rd of the season in the league and his 5th in total.
 In the same match however, he did see his late penalty saved by David Marshall that, if scored, would have secured victory for the Tigers and consequently promotion; as it was, Cardiff counter-attacked and gained a penalty of their own merely seconds later, which they duly converted to leave the final score at 2–2.
 There would be another fifteen minutes of anxious waiting by Hull players, staff and fans alike for Watford's (Hull's promotion rivals') loss to Leeds to be confirmed, meaning Proschwitz's penalty miss was not, as it could have been, ultimately significant.
 He made his Premier League debut as a late substitute in a 1–0 loss to Tottenham Hotspur on 27 October 2013.

 On 23 January 2014, Proschwitz signed for Barnsley on loan for the remainder of the 2013–14 season.
+He made 14 appearances and scored four goals during his loan with Barnsley.